hannielcyber1/Cisco-Packet-Tracer-Labs/README.md

 ### 🔌 Connections

-All devices should be connected using:
+All devices were connected using:

 > ⚡ **"Automatically Choose Connection Type"** in Cisco Packet Tracer

-This ensures:
+This ensured:

 * Correct cable types are selected automatically
 * Faster and easier setup for beginners